LITTLE JAGGED EDGES

 Eventually Lily must see Greta for who she really is.
-Me and the Mirror Girl is the story of a young woman who ultimately must find herself, even as she actively tries to disappear.
+Little Jagged Edges is the story of a young woman who ultimately must find herself, even as she actively tries to disappear.

-At its heart, Me and the Mirror Girl explores one of the hardest lessons of growing up: the moment when one realizes that the trusted adults in her life are, like her, flawed.
+At its heart, Little Jagged Edges explores one of the hardest lessons of growing up: the moment when one realizes that the trusted adults in her life are, like her, flawed.
 Ultimately Lily finds strength in imperfection and the most unlikely source: herself.

 GUNNING FOR NOAH